LT-Intro-To-AI-SY2425/a2-movie-chatbot-RoryPratt/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+Something that was difficult in the match function was bug fixing the function returning None.

 2. Explain how you could use the match function for extracting information from a movie database.

+We could use this match function by finding important information from each search.